svdm/ClojureGP/README.md

 Dependencies
 ------------

-ClojureGP only *requires* Clojure 1.1.0 and the Clojure Contrib 1.1.0 library.
+ClojureGP only *requires* Clojure 1.2.0 and the Clojure-contrib 1.2.0 library.
 For additional features such as plotting and improved random number generation, the QN Plot library and Uncommons Maths library are needed.